siomarapantarotto/software-development-risk-management/README.md

 - Communication and consultation

-    // TODO: defines ways of communication and consultation
+    // TODO: define ways of communication and consultation

 - Establishing the context